ExaWorks/job-api-spec/specification.md

 Attributes in the `system` dictionary are additional parameters that affect program execution, scheduling, etc. All attributes in `system` are reserved words, however unrecognized words SHALL trigger no more than a warning.
-This permits jobspec reuse between schedulers which may be configured differently and recognize different sets of attributes.
+This permits job specification reuse between schedulers which may be configured differently and recognize different sets of attributes.

 Most system attributes are optional.
 Schedulers SHALL provide reasonable defaults for any system attributes that they recognize when at all possible.
-Most system attributes are optional, but the duration attribute is required in jobspec V1.
+Most system attributes are optional, but the duration attribute is required in job specification V1.

 Some common system attributes are: